tsri10/Healthcare-LOS-Prediction/README.md

+Hospital Length of Stay (LOS) Prediction Using Machine Learning

 Overview:

   This project predicts the length of stay (LOS) for patients in hospitals based on various hospital, patient, and treatment features.
 The dataset consists of hospital-level, patient-level, and admission details, and the model helps hospitals improve resource allocation and patient care.